Keys Takeaways

 Pros:

-- The most affordable type of life insurance because it only lasts for a fixed duration.
+- Term life insurance is the most affordable type of life insurance because it only lasts for a fixed duration.

 - If you pass away before the term is up, your family receives a set amount of money.
 The face value, also known as the death benefit, gets paid as a monthly payment, an annuity, or a lump sum.